 Each year we offer approximately 13 graduate teaching assistantships to full-time students.
 To be considered for a teaching assistantship, applicants should select that as a funding option on their graduate school application form.
 Teaching assistantships are awarded for one year; they are renewable for a second year based on funding and the performance of the Graduate Teaching Assistant (GTA) during the first year.

-Criteria: The stronger the admissions application, the better chance you will have of getting a teaching assistantship--The higher the GPA, the stronger the recommendations, the higher the quality of the written and oral samples, the better the chances are that you will receive one.
+Criteria: The stronger the admissions application--The higher the GPA, the stronger the recommendations, the higher the quality of the written and oral samples--The better the chances are that you will receive a teaching assistantship.
 Teaching experience beyond the middle school level is a plus.
-Benefits for 2016-2017 are a $11,000 stipend, health insurance, and tuition.
-Other fees are not covered (~$1000/semester).
-Two assistantships in French and 10 in Spanish are awarded each fall for the academic year.
-Approximately 60% of those applying receive an assistantship.
+Benefits for 2019-2020 are an $11,000 stipend, health insurance, and tuition.
+Other fees are not covered (~$1200/semester).
+Three assistantships in French and ten assistantships in Spanish are awarded each fall for the academic year.
+Approximately 80% of those applying receive an assistantship.
 Decisions regarding TAships are typically made by March 1.

-Principal duty: GTA's normally assist teaching with two classes in the fall and spring of the first year as well as conversation/tutoring duties, and then teach two classes on their own during the fall and spring semesters of the second.
+Principal duty: GTA's normally assist teaching with one class in the fall and spring of the first year as well as conversation/tutoring duties, and then teach two classes on their own during the fall and spring semesters of their second year.
 GTA's work an average of 20 hours/week.
 No additional employment during the fall/spring semesters is allowed without approval by the DGP.
 Visit the Graduate School Assistantships page for additional information.